Lifestyle and Lifespan

 Adults are solitary and aggressive.
 If they encounter another vinegaroon, they will fight with each other.
 Such fights may result in serious injury or death.

 20-40 eggs are laid once in a female’s lifetime.
+At first, the female will internally incubate them, and then she lays them in a fluid filled sac, and carries it by her abdomen for two more months, in which she will stay in her burrow.
 After both internal and external incubation is complete, the young, or nymphs, will hatch.
 Young are white, and stay on their mother’s back until their first molt, which happens after one month.
 The nymphs will molt four times before reaching adulthood.

-The giant vinegaroon has been formally described and named as early as 1835 (Thelyphonus giganteus at the time), and went through several name changes until 1879 when it was named Mastigoproctus giganteus.
+The giant vinegaroon has been formally described and was first named in 1835 (Thelyphonus giganteus at the time), and went through several name changes until 1879 when it was named Mastigoproctus giganteus.
 Previous names include Thelyphonus excubitor in 1854 and Thelyphonus rufus in 1872.

 Exhibit and educate